-Appendix C: Pupil Activity
+► Appendix C: Pupil Activity (Prior to GASB Statement #84)

 The level of reporting detail which is required for pupil activity expenditures depends upon the type of fund used for the reporting.
 The choice of which fund type is appropriate is determined by Generally Accepted Accounting Principles (GAAP).